 Warm temperatures at night and cold temperatures during the day inhibit circadian rhythms.
 Whenever possible opt for cool at night and warm during the day by turning off air conditioning when it’s unnecessary.

-#10: Expose Yourself To Light In The Early Morning
+#10: Get Bright Light In The Early Morning

 Light serves as the major regulator of your “master clock,” which controls your circadian rhythm.
 To “anchor” your master clock, you want to get bright outdoor light exposure for at least 30 to 60 minutes a day, preferably in the morning right after waking up.